zype/zype-roku-scenegraph/Recipe.md

       - Private apps are created by selecting the "Non-certified" option when first creating the app.
       - Private/non-certified apps are hidden from the app store and can only by added with the _access code_ which you set when creating your app.
       - Private apps do not go through Roku's review process and can be published immediately.
       - __NOTE:__ You can first submit your app as private, then have it converted to a public app later.
-This is a great way to test the full functionality first before having it undergoes Roku review.
-To convert a private app to a public one, you will need to contact Roku at [partnersuccess@roku.com](partnersuccess@roku.com)
+This is a great way to test the full functionality first before having it undergo Roku review.
+To convert a private app to a public one, you will need to contact Roku at `partnersuccess@roku.com`
     - PUBLIC
       - To create a public app, just select the "public" option when creating your app
       - To submit a public app you will need to complete the following steps to get approved